 Now in its sixth year, Thurmond Train Day is growing ever-more popular as visitors to the ghost town in southern West Virginia explore its historic landmarks and discover more about railroading history and present-day railroad safety.

-More than 600 people attended last year’s event, drawn largely by the opportunity to visit Thurmond, West Virginia, at a time when activities there are at a peak, according to Jodi French-Burr, a ranger with the New River Gorge National River.
+More than 600 people attended last year's event, drawn largely by the opportunity to visit Thurmond, West Virginia, at a time when activities there are at a peak, according to Jodi French-Burr, a ranger with the New River Gorge National Park and Preserve.

 "The town itself certainly draws many of the people who attend the event," says French-Burr.